- Prenatal Screen Overview

 Where and how should Panorama kits be stored?

 Samples can be stored briefly before shipping between 43-98°F (6-37°C), but then samples should be shipped so that they arrive at the laboratory no later than 7 days after sample collection.
+The expiration date is listed on the side of your kit beneath the test name.
+If your kits are expired, please reach out to your Natera Clinical Field Specialist.
 See here for the sample collection instructions

 What does a Panorama report look like?